laurakond/artly-api/README.md

   ![ERD image](documentation/images/features/artly-api-erd.jpg)

+**To note:**

+- The ERD image shown above reflects initial model implementation.
+The final version of some of the models have been altered.
-**To note:** the Contact model shown in the diagram is a future feature, which is covered in more detail in the [features left to implement](#features-left-to-implement) section.
+- the Contact model shown in the diagram is a future feature, which is covered in more detail in the [features left to implement](#features-left-to-implement) section.

 ## Agile Methodology